 In the captions that describe the images of the 74 buildings contained in the seminal book for architects, The International Style, the two American authors — architectural historian Henry-Russell Hitchcock and architect Philip Johnson — speak about every element of the so-called modern style of architecture.
 With hindsight, we can rightly affirm that just one ingredient is missing from those original descriptions: space.
 Simply, it seems that according to those brief accounts of modern architecture dating back to 1932, space didn’t exist at all as a conceptual tool for architects.
 Strange but true: the now distinctive character through which interpreting modern architecture especially — space — was almost totally missing in the first book that presented modern architecture to the public.

-Images 02-17: Examples of modern architectures showcased in the book The International Style (1932), by Henry-Russell Hitchcock and Philip Johnson (for references and credits of each Image see the paragraph below).
+Images 02-17: Examples of modern architectures showcased in the book The International Style (1932), by Henry-Russell Hitchcock and Philip Johnson (for references and credits of each Image see the paragraph below: Places and The International Style).

 At this point in the book, after the illustration of Mies van der Rohe’s Apartment House at the Weissenhof Siedlung in Stuttgart, Hitchcock and Johnson present what are unanimously considered by modern and contemporary architects, critics and historians of architecture two pivotal projects that gave architecture a fully-fledged interpretative development in the spacial sense: the German Pavilion at the Barcelona Expo of 1929, and the Tugendhat House, 1930, both designed by the great German architect Mies van der Rohe.
 Let’s see the key terminology that Hitchcock and Johnson have used to describe those two projects.
 Concerning the German Pavilion, which, in the book The International Style, is illustrated using two different photos and a drawing plan, we read: ‘aesthetic rather than functional considerations determined the plan’, ‘walls are independent planes’, ‘continuous slab roof’, ‘light metal posts’, ‘regularity in the spacing of the supports’, ‘wide variety in the placing of the wall screens to form separate rooms’, ‘rich materials’, ‘plains retain their independence’, ‘the composition is of apparently intersecting, rather than enclosing, planes’, ‘different textures’, ‘a magnificent background’.
 As concerns the descriptions of the Tugendhat House (Brno, Czech Republic, 1930), illustrated by way of 2 drawing plans and four different photos we read: ‘a cantilevered parapet one hundred feet long above a wall of glass’, ‘a monumental flight of steps’, ‘a slab roof across the entrance joins the garage to the house’, ‘the chimney is a strong vertical accent’, ‘an almost window-less façade’, ‘a wall of frosted glass curved around the stairwell lights the entrance hall’, ‘isolated bronze post’, ‘bronze window frames’, ‘reflecting surface of glass’, ‘pattern of travertine paving’, ‘thin roof capping’, ‘graceful railing and growing plants’, ‘a onyx spur wall separates the library […] from the drawing room, but does not interfere with the open feeling of one large room’, ‘velvet curtains […] separate the rooms more completely’, ‘glass walls’, ‘color scheme’, ‘macassar wood’, ‘chrome posts and plate glass’.

-Images 18, 19, 20: German Pavilion at the Barcelona Exposition, Barcelona, Spain, 1929, Mies van der Rohe (for references and credits of each Image see the paragraph below).
+Images 18, 19, 20 (above): German Pavilion at the Barcelona Exposition, Barcelona, Spain, 1929, Mies van der Rohe (for references and credits of each Image see the paragraph below: Places and The International Style).

-Images 21, 22, 23: Tugendhat House, Brno, Czech Republic, 1930, Mies van der Rohe (for references and credits of each Image see the paragraph below).
+Images 21, 22, 23 (above): Tugendhat House, Brno, Czech Republic, 1930, Mies van der Rohe (for references and credits of each Image see the paragraph below: Places and The International Style).

 In the book The International Style, the two aforementioned projects are interspersed with another project by Mies van der Rohe, the modern champion of the space-paradigm successfully applied to built architectures: the Lange House (see Image 24, below).
 Again, in the caption that describes the image of that project, we find no mention of the term space: the project is here described as characterized by the ‘use of brick’, and we also read that ‘the terrace, laid out geometrically, contrasts with the grounds which are planted naturalistically.’